azat-co/ga-backbone/README.md

     },
     ...
 ```
-This will allow users to go to index.html#apples/SOMENAME and expect to see and information about an apple fetching and rendering of which we will implement in the **loadApple** function in the Backbone Router definition:
+This will allow users to go to `index.html#apples/SOMENAME` and expect to see the information about an apple.
+This information will be fetched and rendered by **loadApple** function in the Backbone Router definition:

 ```javascript
       loadApple: function(appleName){
         this.appleView.render(appleName);
       }
 ```
-Have you noticed *appleName* variable?
-It's exactly the same name as in route.
-This is how we can access query string parameters in Backbone.
+Have you noticed an **appleName** variable?
+It's exactly the same name as in the one the we've used in **route**.
+This is how we can access query string parameters (e.g, `?param=value&q=search`) in Backbone.

 Now we'll need to refactor some more code to create Backbone Collection and populate it with data in our **appleData** variable, and to pass collection to **homeView** and **appleView**, and we do it all in Router constructor method **initialize**: